Agriculture Street Landfill: A city dump

 This area in the Upper Ninth Ward of New Orleans was swampy low ground when it began to be used as a dump in 1909.
 The landfill became one of the area's main dumps for both residential and industrial waste.
 It often caught fire, with flames and smoke visible for a good distance away, and got the local nickname Dante's Inferno.
-The dump was first closed in 1952, but continued as a sanitary landfill site to the end of the decade.
-It reopened in the aftermath of Hurricane Betsy, and much debris from that storm was deposited on site.
+The dump was first closed in 1952, but continued as a sanitary landfill site until the end of the decade.
+It reopened in the aftermath of Hurricane Betsy, and much of the debris from that storm was deposited on site.
 It was officially reclosed in 1966, although reports indicate that dumping continued for another year.
 The landfill site was then covered with ash from city incinerators and compacted by bulldozers.

 Redevelopment

-Starting in 1978, the old dump site was covered with sand and soil then redeveloped as a residential neighborhood, with 67 single-family homes, 225 townhouses (majority public housing), a 128-unit apartment complex, Moton Elementary School, and a small shopping plaza.
+Starting in 1978, the old dump site was covered with sand and soil and then redeveloped as a residential neighborhood, with 67 single-family homes, 225 townhouses (majority public housing), a 128-unit apartment complex, Moton Elementary School, and a small shopping plaza.
 Three residential developments - Press Park (the townhouses), Gordon Plaza (the single-family homes), and Liberty Terrace (the apartment building) - were built over the old landfill area.

 The redevelopment project was championed by then mayor Dutch Morial as an opportunity for low-income African-Americans to qualify for home ownership.
 Along with the City of New Orleans led by Morial, additional sponsors of the redevelopment project included former U.S. Representative William J. Jefferson, New Orleans City Councilman Johnny Jackson, the Housing Authority of New Orleans, the New Orleans school board, and HUD.